hm-lang/core/proposals/README.md

-this internal consistency works for variables `x {InstanceVar1: int, ...}` parsing as `x InstanceVar1: int` might actually be fine as well.  classes might actually just be sequence builders since we're defining stuff and not calling stuff (`x {something()}` is clearly a function call).
+this internal consistency works for variables `x {InstanceVar1: int, ...}` parsing as `x InstanceVar1: int` might actually be fine as well.  classes might actually just be sequence builders since we're defining stuff and not calling stuff (`x {something()}` is clearly a function call). however this breaks for static variables (which are currently `x MyVar: int`). we probably could just get rid of static variables/functions and simplify logic here. alternatively we have to define instance variables as `myClass {::X: int}`, etc. if we do use sequence building, we actually wouldn't do `myClass := {...}`, we'd do `myClass {X: int, ;;myMethod(): int}`.  however we still want `{X: int, ;;myMethod(): int}` as an "unnamed" class, but `myClass := {X: int, ;;myMethod(): int}` still seems reasonable. however we still need constructors for certain classes, and constructors are static;
+maybe we allow this one exception with notation `{(Args:): x}` where `x` must be the type of the class, a result with the class, etc. yeah i think we can get rid of most static functions/variables; these can be defined outside the class in a static manner if desired.

 ```
 parentClass := {